jonas208/GradValley.jl/README.md

 # GradValley.jl
-A new lightweight module for deep learning in Julia
+A new lightweight package for deep learning in Julia

 ![My Image](logo.png)